mysidia-deluxe/Mysidia-Deluxe/README.md

 - (optional) Cronjob support (won't be able to use cronjob features without it)

 ## Download information
-If you already built a site using Mysidia v1.3.4 or below and plan to use this version, it is recommended to backup your old site and use Mysidia Deluxe as a fresh install rather than for feature splicing (unless you have the knowledge to do so), as this may have unexpected results.
-That being said, all features in this version are compatible with sites running v1.3.4 if you just wish to borrow them.
+If you already built a site using Mysidia v1.3.4 or below and plan to use this version, it is recommended to backup your old site and use Mysidia Deluxe as a fresh install.
+That being said, all features in this version are compatible with sites running v1.3.4.
+If you have some PHP knowledge and wish to upgrade without reinstallation, see the "Updating to a new Mysidia Deluxe version" section below.

 If you're planning to use Mysidia Deluxe for a new site, please use the latest version from the releases section.
 Releases are finalized and you are less likely to run bugs caused by newly added features.

+## Updating to a new Mysidia Deluxe version (or upgrading from v1.3.4)
+If you used Mysidia Deluxe in the past and a new version is released, you can select the latest branch and use the files to update your own.
+Make sure you don't forget the related files!
+It's not really recommended to completely overwrite your old file with the latest one without making a backup, since it will erase any changes that you made to the original code.

 This script is completely free to use.
 The [original ToS](http://www.mysidiaadoptables.com/tos.php) still applies here, and you may use this script for a commercial site. **You are not allowed to sell the script itself.**